moyicat/moyicat.github.io/_posts/2016-01-01-premade-io.md

 ### Marketing Efforts

 When I was building this project, I also wanted to generate a social following for it.
-I thought a good way to market for such nimble, coding-heavy project is to share my thoughts and process with the community.
+I thought a good way to market for such a nimble, coding-heavy project was to share my thoughts and process with the community.

-I decided to write monthly project update throughout the year.
-And then I thought maybe it’s a good challenge for more people like me—maybe more would be inspired to commit 2016 to their side projects.
+I decided to write monthly project updates throughout the year.
+And then I thought maybe it’s a good challenge for more people like me—maybe more would be inspired to commit in 2016 to their side projects.
 So I started the [One Side Project Challenge][4]{:target="_blank"} and built a [community][5]{:target="_blank"} of 56 writers and 1.1k followers.

 ![One Side Project Challenge Community][image-4]

-I also wrote a few updates in 2016 (though I didn’t stick to it till the end) and talked about my thinking process in more details:
+I also wrote a few updates in 2016 (though I didn’t stick to it to the end) and talked about my thinking process in more detail:

 1. [Premade.io: Idea, Landing Page, and Prototype][6]{:target="_blank"}
 2. [Premade.io: Marketing and Technical Challenges][7]{:target="_blank"}
-3. [Premade.io: Learning Javascript Stacks and Finding Node.js Servers][8]{:target="_blank"}
+3. [Premade.io: Learning JavaScript Stacks and Finding Node.js Servers][8]{:target="_blank"}
 4. [Premade.io: OOUX, URL Structure, and Basic Functions in Redux][9]{:target="_blank"}

-In total, these articles got more than 1,500 reads and the [Premade.io mailing list][10]{:target="_blank"} got more than 500 subscribers.
+In total, these articles received more than 1,500 reads and the [Premade.io mailing list][10]{:target="_blank"} received more than 500 subscribers.

 ![Premade.io Landing Page][image-5]

 ### Current Status

-I haven’t been actively developing Premade.io since the mid of 2016 as Parse.com was about to go down and Parse.js is not a technology worth investing any more.
+I haven’t been actively developing Premade.io since the mid-2016 as Parse.com was about to go down and Parse.js is not a technology worth investing in anymore.
 The current codebase is open-sourced and shared on [GitHub][11]{:target="_blank"}.

-I am in the process of learning a new stack (probably the <a href="http://mern.io/" target="_blank"><span class="small-caps">MERN</span> stack</a>), and after climbing the steep learning curve, I may come back and re-write it.
+I am in the process of learning a new stack (probably the <a href="http://mern.io/" target="_blank"><span class="small-caps">MERN</span> stack</a>), and after climbing the steep learning curve, I may come back and rewrite it.

 ### Extended Reading